amadeuio/user-auth/README.md

 # User Auth

-## Description 📚
+### Description 📚

 This repo features a User authentication class implemented in TypeScript.
-It provides user registration, authentication, and other user management features using the bcrypt library for secure password hashing and verificatiopn.
+It provides user registration, authentication, and other user management features using the bcrypt library for secure password hashing and verification.

-## Features ✨
+### Features ✨

 - User Registration: Users can register by providing a unique username and a password.
 Passwords are securely hashed using bcrypt before storing them.